 Simons-Berkeley Research Fellowship | Call for applications

 The Simons Institute for the Theory of Computing is a major international venue for collaborative research in theoretical computer science and related fields.
 The Institute is housed in Calvin Lab, a dedicated building on the UC Berkeley campus, and provides a vibrant and welcoming environment for visiting researchers.
-In each academic semester the activities of the Institute are largely focused on specific research programs, each of which attracts around fifty long-term participants ranging from senior scientists to graduate students.
-The Institute, created in 2012 through a ten-year grant from the Simons Foundation, opened its doors in Fall 2013 and has hosted four research programs in each of its first three years of operation.
+In each academic semester the activities of the Institute are largely focused on specific research programs, each of which attracts around sixty long-term participants ranging from senior scientists to graduate students.
+The Institute, created in 2012 through a ten-year grant from the Simons Foundation, opened its doors in Fall 2013 and has hosted 23 research programs in its first six years of operation.

-In its fourth year, 2016-17, the Institute will host four further research programs on the following topics: in Fall 2016, "Algorithms and Uncertainty" and "Logical Structures in Computation," and in Spring 2017, "Foundations of Machine Learning" and "Pseudorandomness."
+In its seventh year, 2019-2020, the Institute will host four further research programs on the following topics: in Summer 2019, "Foundations of Deep Learning," in Fall 2019, "Proofs, Consensus, and Decentralizing Society," and in Spring 2020, "The Quantum Wave in Computing" and "Lattices: Algorithms, Complexity and Cryptography."
 Descriptions of these programs and other information about the Institute can be found at simons.berkeley.edu.

-The Institute invites applications for Simons-Berkeley Research Fellowships for the Fall 2016 and Spring 2017 semesters.
-Simons-Berkeley Research Fellowships are intended for exceptional young scientists (within at most six years of the award of their PhD at the start of academic year 2016-17).
+The Institute invites applications for Simons-Berkeley Research Fellowships for Summer 2019, Fall 2019 and Spring 2020.
+Simons-Berkeley Research Fellowships are intended for exceptional young scientists (within at most six years of the award of their PhD at the start of academic year 2019-2020).
 Applicants who already hold junior faculty or postdoctoral positions are welcome to apply.
-In particular, applicants who hold, or expect to hold, postdoctoral appointments at other institutions are encouraged to apply to spend one semester as a Simons-Berkeley Fellow subject to the approval of the postdoctoral institution.
-The Institute expects to award about 30 Fellowships in 2016-17; the majority of these are for one semester, but several appointments for a full academic year are expected to be made.
-In each semester of residence each Fellow will normally participate in at least one of the ongoing programs at the Institute.
+In particular, applicants who hold, or expect to hold, postdoctoral appointments at other institutions are encouraged to apply to spend the duration of one program as a Simons-Berkeley Fellow subject to the approval of the postdoctoral institution.
+The Institute expects to award about 30 Fellowships in 2019-2020; the majority of these are for the duration of one program (either the summer or a semester), but several appointments for consecutive programs are expected to be made.
+Each Fellow will normally participate in at least one of the ongoing programs at the Institute and be resident for the full program.

-In addition, the Institute co-hosts joint fellowships in which a Fellow spends a period (typically one semester) as a Simons-Berkeley Fellow and is also appointed to a postdoctoral position at a partner institution.
-Partner institutions include: the I-CORE Israeli Centers of Research Excellence; the Max Planck Institute for Informatics in Saarbrücken, Germany; and IIIS, Tsinghua University, China.
-Applicants interested in such a joint fellowship should apply to the partner institution directly at the indicated link.
+In addition, the Institute co-hosts joint fellowships, in which a Fellow spends a period (a summer or a semester) as a Simons-Berkeley Fellow and is also appointed to a research position at a partner institution.
+Partner institutions include the Institute for Advanced Study in Princeton; the Max Planck Institute for Informatics in Saarbrücken, Germany; the Toyota Technological Institute at Chicago; the Weizmann Institute of Science in Rehovot, Israel, and the Halıcıoğlu Data Science Institute at UC San Diego.
+Applicants interested in such a joint fellowship should submit both a Simons-Berkeley Fellow application and an application at the partner institution.
+For questions about positions at a partner institution, please contact that institution directly.

 Salaries and benefits are competitive and assistance with visas and housing will be provided.